ropensci/rix/README.md

 Nix has a fairly high entry cost though.
 Nix is a complex piece of software that comes with its own programming language, which is also called Nix.
-Its purpose is to solve a complex problem: defining instructions how to build software packages and manage configurations in declarative way.
+Its purpose is to solve a complex problem: defining instructions on how to build software packages and manage configurations in a declarative way.
 This makes sure that software gets installed in fully reproducible manner, on any operating system or hardware.

 `{rix}` provides functions to help you write and deploy Nix expressions (written in the Nix language).
 These expressions will be the inputs for